-2025-09-06 18:22 1/5 The LOFAR Clusters

 The LOFAR Cluster

 This page describes the LOFAR cluster for (potential) users.
 The cluster is used to store the data from the BlueGene and to run the pipelines that will do the "standard" reduction and calibration of this data.
 After this pipeline processing, the results are stored in the Lofar Export (staging) Archive.

 We welcome authorized users on the cluster.
 For the time being the users are bound to only a part of the cluster.
 This part is called a subcluster.
 Various users groups have been appointed to use a specific subcluster.

 User Access

 Access through portal to Cluster frontend

 You can access the Lofar cluster through the portal.
 On your own system, try:

-'''

 ssh -X portal.lofar.eu

-'''

 to connect.
 We maintain a ssh whitelist, so only registered institutes are able to login.
 Please send an email to grit at astron.nl or h.paas at rug.nl to add your institute or personal IP number to this white list.
 When you are logged in for the first time, you'll have an empty home directory.
-You'll have to login at one of the two frontend nodes "Ife001" of "Ife002" using "ssh -X" (as above).
-When you don't know which one, please use "Ife001" by default.
+You'll have to login at one of the two frontend nodes lfe001 oflfe002 using ssh -X (as above).
+When you don't know which one, please use lfe001 by default.
+For more sophisticated useage of ssh read this page.

 LOGIN environment

 See The Lofar Login Environment page for information on your default login environment.
 Only the default environment is supported, so if you defer from this, you're on your own..!

 Do and Don'ts

 DON'T: